 As a Jesus follower, when I read stuff like this, I want to distance myself as far as possible from those who have maligned the Christian name.
 With their lust for political power, they have prostituted the gospel for temporal ends.

-Many Christians today believe they are called to build the kingdom of God on earth.
+Many Evangelical Christians believe they are called to build the kingdom of God on earth.
 A recent Supreme Court nominee reportedly said, “A legal career is but a means to an end.
 And that end is building the kingdom of God.”
 Nowhere in Scripture are Christians called to “build the Kingdom of God.”
-In fact, Jesus said the Kingdom of God is within you, meaning we can be included if we let God establish His principles within our hearts.
+In fact, Jesus said the Kingdom of God is within you, meaning we can be included in what God is doing if we allow heaven’s principles to be established in our hearts.

 Jesus said, “My kingdom is not of this world” (John 18:36).
 If He had wanted to establish His Kingdom on earth, He would have done so some two thousand years ago while He was here.